mouricedevs/telegram-bot/README.md

 To interact with the bot, users can send commands and messages.
 The bot will respond based on its features and functionality.
 Here are some examples:

 - `/start` - Greets the user and provides information about the bot.
-- `/help` - Displays a list of available commands and their descriptions.
+- `.menu` - Displays a list of available commands and their descriptions.
-- `/weather` - Retrieves weather information for a specific location.
+- `And Many Other Cmds` - Use the bot to discover by yourself.